kpayyam1998/Twitter-Analysis/README.md

 4. sklearn

-Porject Responsibility which i have shared below
+Porject Responsibilities which i have shared below
 ************************************************

-# I have done load dataset
+* I have done load dataset

-# I have done finding the missing data & I have checked null values present or not
+* I have done finding the missing data & I have checked null values present or not

-# I have removed stopwords like "a","the","and","in" etc.....
+* I have removed stopwords like "a","the","and","in" etc.....

-# I have converted all the words to lowercase & Cleaning Punctuations,Handling Repeating Characters,Removing Hashtags
+* I have converted all the words to lowercase & Cleaning Punctuations,Handling Repeating Characters,Removing Hashtags

-# I have done removing URL using regular Expressions
+* I have done removing URL using regular Expressions

-# I have done Lemmatizer,Stemmer
+* I have done Lemmatizer,Stemmer

+* I have used [LogisticRegression,MultinomialNB,DecisionTreeClassifier,RandomForestClassifier] these 4 ML Algorithm

+* I have done model training and finding the model score of the 4 algorithm